Ahdım Olsun

 The album was published by Neşe Music and the Universal Music-Turkey label in 2001.
-The hit single of the album is Sensizim, with lyrics and music by the artist Altay, and was very popular in Turkey.
+The first single of the album is Sensizim, with lyrics and music by Altay.
 The second single was Telafi, which was also highly successful.
 The third single of the album was named Seni Seviyorum (I Love You).
-Other songs on the album include Akıllı Ol, Senin Olmaya Geldim, and a song written by Yıldız Tilbe, called Vazgeçmem.
-Vazgeçmem won high critical acclaim in Turkey, after which a new remix version was released.
-On this new album there is also a change: a song which a Sezen Aksu cover.
-In the album there is also an instrumental version of the song Ahdım Olsun.
+Vazgeçmem, a song written by Yıldız Tilbe, won high critical acclaim in Turkey, after which a new remix version was released.
+The album also contains a Sezen Aksu cover, as well as an instrumental version of the song Ahdım Olsun.